Graeter's

 Graeter's is a regional ice cream chain based in Cincinnati, Ohio.
-Founded in 1870 by Louis C. Graeter, the company has since expanded to 50 retail locations selling ice cream, candy and baked goods in the Midwestern United States.
-It further distributes its ice cream to 6,000 stores throughout the country.
+Founded in 1870 by Louis C. Graeter, the company has since expanded to 56 retail locations selling ice cream, candy and baked goods in the midwestern United States.
+It distributes its ice cream to 6,000 stores throughout the country.
 As of 2017, the company had 1,050 employees and $60 million in revenue.